wso2/choreo-samples/samples/integrations/github-new-release-to-twilio-sms/README.md

-# Template: GitHub new release to Twilio SMS
+# Template: GitHub New Release to Twilio SMS
-When a new release is made in Github, send a Twilio sms to a specific number.
+When a new release is made in Github, send a Twilio sms.

 It is important to be updated with a particular software development tool that you or your team are using in the day-to-day development process and get notified immediately on a new release of it.
 It is important to follow up with Github repositories as soon as they are released.
 There maybe a specific person who wanted to be on alert of new releases of a certain Github repository.
-Any time a new release is made or updated in Github, a SMS message will automatically send to the specific person of interest via Twilio.
+Any time a new release is made in Github, a SMS message will automatically send to the specific person of interest via Twilio.

-This template can be used to send a Twilio SMS message to a given mobile number when a new release is made or updated in a specific GitHub repository.
+This template can be used to send a Twilio SMS message to a given mobile number when a new release is made in a specific GitHub repository.

 ## Use this template to
 - Send a Twilio SMS message to a specific number when a release is made in a GitHub repository.
-- Send a Twilio SMS message to a specific number when a release is updated in a GitHub repository.

 ## What you need
 - A GitHub Account